Primary

 Kneel with ankles anchored and hands on sliders in front of you.
 Lower your body forward while sliding your hands out, then use your hamstrings combined with a push from your hands to return upright.
 Gradually reduce how much you push with your hands as strength improves.

-Want Nordic Curl with Slider in your program?
+See where Nordic Curl with Slider fits in your weekly plan

 Kneel on a pad with a slider under your hands.